 - The unique orthopedic material used is secured encased in either a leather or wool cover, giving you the guarantee that your pad will not compress or have any kind of deformation for a long time.

-- They only make use of real pressed wool felt and top grain leathers, and it has a top-quality craftsmanship.
+- They only make use of real pressed wool felt and top grain leathers, and it has top-quality craftsmanship.
+The saddle cell is a standard one.

 - The pad’s thin design helps remove saddle roll; the western pads are 5/8 standard while the Legacy is ¾.
 With this, you have all the needed protection but with less bulk.